kalyanpesala17/Health-score-for-child-resource-index/README.md

 # CPAL's CRI-index-2.0
-Created a child resource index score for 1172 census tracts in Dallas, Collin, Tarrant and Denton based on community, economics, education, family, and health.
+Created a child resource index health score for 1172 census tracts in Dallas, Collin, Tarrant and Denton.
 It provides a precise measure for community strengths and weaknesses to policymakers, stakeholders, and residents to make data-driven decisions.

 # Installation
 pandas